Funerary complex of Sultan Barquq: Mausoleum

-Conservation and Theft
+Conservation and theft

 The original dome was built from wood that was covered in lead.
 The dome had to be reconstructed in 1893 using bricks.
-From May 2013 till February 2014, there were attempts made by the Museum of Fine Arts in Boston to conserve the minbar door.
+Between May 2013 and February 2014, there were attempts made by the Museum of Fine Arts in Boston to conserve the minbar door.
 They also aimed to study the intricate wood work that is characteristic of Mamluk style.
 The frame of the door was found to be made of Aleppo pine and was inlaid with ebony and ivory.
 Furthermore, the ivory plaques were found to have green and red fill.
-The red fills were made up of a combination of beeswax and hematite and the green fills were made up of Copper salts.
-They also utilized Carbon-14 dating, which determined that all elements of the wood originate as far back as the 14th and 15th centuries.
+The red fills were made up of a combination of beeswax and hematite and the green fills were made up of copper salts.
+They also utilized Carbon-14 dating, which determined that all elements of the wood originate as from the 14th and 15th centuries.
 X-ray imaging was utilized to determine the appropriate stabilization method.
 The original minbar of the mosque was stolen and replaced by the current minbar in the fifteenth century.
 The mosque has also been a target of more recent thefts in December 2012 and 2013, where much of the ornaments on the minbar and mosque door were stolen.